Aliens: A Comic Book Adventure

 However, you’re given precious little information on what’s going on.
 The manual is a pathetic little thing (I bought it off Ebay just to be sure).
 Text takes up only 1/3 of each page (the rest is blank space), and instructions do little more than teach you how to install the game and click the mouse.
 Crucial portions of the interface remain unexplained.
 “Morale” is vague.
 Saying what you think a character wants to hear doesn’t reliably bring morale up, and low morale doesn’t appear to have an impact in the field.
 “Armor Level” and “Fighting Power” sound important, but I have no idea how to raise them.
 “Life Level” seems pretty clear, and you have a medic on staff, but I couldn’t figure out how to get her to heal anyone.

 The biggest offender is “Hunger.”
 When the bar is full, nothing happens.
 When it starts running low, characters interrupt the game to tell you how hungry they are.
 That’s it – that’s all the bar does.
 You remedy this by going to the ship’s kitchen, selecting food from a vending machine and then dragging it onto the portrait of the character holding the food.
 Trick is, you have to feed them four or five meals before they’re full.
 And each meal has to be “ordered” individually, complete with rendered cutscene as the machine dispenses it.
-When it reaches zero, nothing happens – just constant fucking “HUNGRY!” messages, which alone are enough to make it worth taking the time to cram four turkey dinners into everyone’s face.
+When it reaches zero, nothing happens – just constant fucking “HUNGRY!” voice samples, which alone are enough to make it worth taking the time to cram four turkey dinners into everyone’s whine hole.
 Why couldn’t they have just wiped out hunger with one meal?
 Why have this at all?
 Is it supposed to be another time limit?

 And then there’s the “Hmmm…”s.
 As you travel around the base, your arrow will briefly disappear and you will hear a sound clip of “Hmmm…” Sometimes there will be a few in rapid succession.
 They’re rarely more than 5-10 seconds apart.
 It doesn’t seem to matter what screen you’re on.
 It doesn’t seem to matter what you do.
 I took it as some crew member trying to tell me something – like an indication that they have an opinion on an object in the room, or can be used there.
 If this is the case, what should happen next isn’t remotely obvious.
 Or, it could just be a bug on a already long list of them.

 There is combat, but it’s pretty sparse until the very end.
 At a few key points (and after a cutscene introduction), the game will switch to an isometric view of you and your opponent.
 Left-clicking moves you along a grid.
 Right-clicking swings a punch or activates a ranged weapon (if you have it, and have it selected).
 It’s not particularly thrilling, though you can get outnumbered and are forced to move around strategically.
 Also, as said before, I can’t figure out how to get the medic to heal any damage you take here.
+Its implementation seems like an afterthought.

 Saves are equally annoying.
 You can save anywhere to a set number of slots, but you will always start back in the ship when you reload.
 Your progress and items will be retained, but you’ve got to go through loading up the mech suits and schlep back to where you left off.
 If you’re on CD2, thankfully, you start in the first room of that disc.
 But what happens if you’ve made a mistake and need to reload a CD2 save?
 Well, you have to take out CD2 and put in CD1 to get to the main menu, load the game, take CD1 back out and put CD2 back in.
-This includes whenever you die or run out of time.
+This includes any time you die or run out of time.

 Even without the technical issues, the game is disappointing all around.
 The story doesn’t need to be told, the discoveries you make probably aren’t canon and aren’t real revelations anyway.
 The four main characters here feature only in this game, so this isn’t backstory for a comic series – you can skip it without missing anything.
 Action and puzzles are both limited.
 The CG art looks great, but as far as letting you explore the world of Aliens, clicking through the Myst-style still images is no more immersive than reading a comic book.
 Definite pass.